Aastha2701/freestyle-jenkins/README.md

 - Now Install Docker Compose ( Go to your terminal )

-   ( No need to kill your container mannually )
+   ( Help of Docker-compose , No need to kill your container mannually )

   - sudo apt-get install docker-compose -y